the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 AI Agent: Good news, I was able to find your 422 in the logs.
 It looks like you sent `fake-uuid` as the user ID which triggered a ValidationError...
 ```

-So the agent has the tool, and knows how to use it, but didn’t realize when it was relevant.
+The agent had the tool and knew how to use it — it just failed to recognize when.

 Hmm...